• Menu

 Skills Module 1: Mindfulness to clear your head of sociopathic gaslighting

 When the sociopath’s gaslighting has left your mind racing and emotions in turmoil, mindfulness teaches you that you are not your thoughts.
 Learn to calm your mind, soothe your senses and let go of emotional suffering.
+(4 webinars)

 Highlights